wsor4035/dev.luanti.org/content/for-creators/models/_index.md

 ### `.gltf / .glb` Format

 Modern animation model support, added in release 5.10.
 Using this format means you can't (easily) support versions before 5.10.
-See https://forum.luanti.org/viewtopic.php?t=31133 regarding exporting from blender at this time.
+See <https://forum.luanti.org/viewtopic.php?t=31133> regarding exporting from blender at this time.

+Models stored in this format are expected to use a size of [10.0](https://github.com/luanti-org/luanti/blob/master/src/constants.h#L61) for a single node centered around (0.0, 0.0, 0.0).
+This means a full node extends from (-5.0, -5.0, -5.0) to (5.0, 5.0, 5.0).

 ### Node Boxes Format